Kermit High School: The oil boom years (1950 – 1979)

 During the oil boom days, Kermit High School displayed some of her greatest successes: being a nationally recognized school playing in the Football State Championship (Conference A) in 1950 under the leadership of Head Coach, Neal Dillman; winning 15 UIL state championships in many different fields of competition; having nationally recognized band programs under the direction of G.T.
 Gilligan who directed the "Big K-Band" from 1944–1977, and R. Kirke McKenzie who directed the band from 1977–1986; having enrollments of over 750 students on a regular basis; and maintaining some of the finest small school facilities in the West Texas area.
 Also during this great era, Kermit schools were led to these many great successes and triumphs by Superintendent G.E.
 "Tommy" Thompson.
 He is regarded by many as Kermit Independent School District's finest superintendent to date.

 In 1950, work began on a new Kermit High School building.
 The portion of the high school facility built during this stage of construction was the south hall which was commonly referred to as the "senior hall", the second story level above the south hall, the band hall, the auditorium, and the gym.
 This original section of the high school building was completed in 1952, and classes began in the new building that year.
 Throughout the 1950s the school competed in the UIL Conference A, AA and AAA levels.
 Such changes in conferences were due to the school's rapid increase in size due to the oil boom and the many improvements in transportation to the area.

-In 1964, the middle hall of the high school was competed, and in the following year, the north hall of the high school was also constructed.
+In 1964, the middle hall of the high school was completed, and in the following year, the north hall of the high school was also constructed.
 These new additions were necessary to meet growing demand for classroom space resulting from the masses of people moving to Kermit in the 1960s due to the massive oil boom that was underway during that time period.
 The enrollment of Kermit High School was at least 800 students in 1966.
 Throughout the 1960s and 1970s, Kermit High School competed in the UIL Conference AA briefly, and mostly the Conference AAA level.